Stockwell Hall of Fame,

 New wall openings, steps and lighting will open the space up to the outside world and new brick cladding and floor coverings will improve the look of the whole area.
 A large central podium creates a landmark canvas for painters as well as separating the space so that multiple groups can use it simultaneously.

-The project is due to be completed in Spring 2019 and when reopened, will be a new cultural destination in the Brixton/Stockwell area, providing a great space for sports, art and performances.
+The project was completed in Spring 2019 and is a new cultural destination in the Brixton/Stockwell area, providing a great space for sports, art and performances.